-A lot of people in it will I'm sure be my friends for years to come.
+A lot of people in it I'm sure will be my friends for years to come.
 It was a pleasure hanging out with them and seeing the city through their eyes.
-It's a city I've lived in for a long time, but I'd never really got into South Central before.
-A lot of my friends have never been to South Central, and when they saw the film they thought, "Wow, these are incredible people, why have we just assumed we're gonna get shot as soon as we get into South Central?"
-That's really not the case.
+A city I've lived in for a long time, but I'd never really got into South Central before.
+A lot of my friends too have never been to South Central, and when they saw the film they thought, "Wow, these are incredible people, why have we just assumed we're gonna get shot as soon as we get into South Central."
+It's really not the case.

 You've said that you felt completely secure, but there are scary moments in the film.
 At one point someone warns you that you're gonna get beaten up, and another time a gunfight erupts around the corner.
 Were you ever thrown off guard?

 That's what this whole story's about really.
-You've got 200 black women disappearing over a 25-year period and it's not even reported in the LA Times.
-You've got a sort of mini-genocide going on and it just doesn't penetrate because America's so racially divided.
-The lack of opportunity for poor black people has gotten even worse than it was 30 years ago.
+You've got 200 black women disappearing over a 25 year period and it's not even reported in the LA Times.
+You've got a sort of mini-genocide going on and it just doesn't penetrate because America's so racially-divided.
+The lack of opportunity for poor black people has got even worse than it was 30 years ago.

-Your film humanizes a demographic—it puts faces to statistics.
+Your film humanises a demographic – it puts faces to statistics.
 Was that an intention going in?

 I think she's really enjoying it.
 There was a big picture of her in the LA Times and she said, with tears in her eyes, "I thought the only way I'd ever get into the newspaper would be my obituary."
 That was so moving.
 So I think it's been great for her.
 And I feel a bit guilty and responsible because she's still struggling to make the rent.
 It's very difficult for people on a certain social grouping to make ends meet.